nhsconnect/gpconnect-messaging/pages/senddocument/senddocument_fedcon_payload.md

 **Consultation Report** <br/>

-Message senders will include the consultation report as an instance of the task.input element as described in [Send Document - payload structure](senddocument_payload.html#including-documents-in-the-payload).
+Message senders will include the consultation report as an instance of the composition.section element as described in [Send Document - payload structure](senddocument_payload.html#including-documents-in-the-payload).

 <table class="requirement-box">
   {% for item in site.data.senddoc_requirements.requirements %}